Adhikari-Ashutosh/Virtual-Stylus/README.md

-Here's the formatted README without the code blocks:

----

 # 🎨 Virtual Stylus Project through MediaPipe

 This project utilizes **MediaPipe** to create a virtual stylus that allows you to control your mouse using finger gestures.
 By tracking hand movements, this interface lets you interact with your computer in a more intuitive and touch-free way.